-Summer 2017 on Employment Opportunities in England, Scotland, France, Spain, and the United States.
+Summer 2018 on Employment Opportunities in the United Kingdom, France, Spain, and the United States.

 Qualifications and Experience.

 We are looking for graduate students (who either have obtained or are working towards an appropriate postgraduate qualification, such as an MSc, MPhil or PhD) or career academics in a variety of disciplines, as well as professionals in the creative and performing arts.

 We principally hire teachers who are based in Oxford, Cambridge, or St Andrews.
 However, applications are welcome from candidates resident throughout the UK or indeed Europe.

 We principally hire teachers who are based in Paris, Montpellier, Barcelona, and Salamanca for our programs in those locations.
 However, outstanding candidates based elsewhere will be considered for any course.
 Applicants to teach language and immersion courses must be native speakers.
 All applicants must be conversationally fluent in French or Spanish.

 To Teach in the United States

 We hire teachers who are based in the greater New York, Los Angeles, and Boston areas and, ideally, have knowledge of living in the city or are local residents.
 Teachers from elsewhere may be considered under special circumstances.